NUSGreyhats/welcome-ctf-2021/Challenges/General/Bash Injection/README.md

 # Challenge Details

-Can you guess the three secrets needed to unlock the flag?
+Can you guess the username and password needed to unlock the flag?

 # Setup Instructions

-Download `hack.sh`.
+None.

 # Possible Hints

-Why couldn't we just enter the three required arguments?
-Can we, for the same reasons, perform a command injection?
+You are given the command that is executed.
+Can you inject a bash command?

 # Key Concepts